 The ci element uses the type attribute to specify the type of object that it represents.
-Valid types include integer, rational, real, float, complex, constant, and more generally, any of the names of the MathML container elements (e.g. vector) or their type values.
+Valid types include integer, rational, real, float, complex-polar, complex-cartesian, constant, and more generally, any of the names of the MathML container elements (e.g. vector) or their type values.
 The definitionURL and encoding attributes can be used to extend the definition of ci to include other types.
-For example, a more advanced use might require a complex-vector.
+For example, a more advanced use might require a vector(complex).